pbjelica23/Petar_Bjelica_Multi_Step_Form/README.md

 This Multi Step form is built with Formik and Yup for form and validation, Material UI for UI components and Loader from React Loaders Kit.

+You’ll need to have Node >= 14.0.0 and npm >= 5.6 on your machine.
 Just run npm install and npm start commands to start the application.

 First Step of form: First Name, Last Name and Username.
 Second Step of form: Email, Password, Confirm Password, Terms and Conditions and Phone.